 A new management plan for Kakadu

-A new management plan is currently under development.
-It will guide how the park is managed for the next 10 years.
-Find out more about developing the new plan, including updates, here.
+A draft new management plan has been prepared and is currently available for public comment.
+The draft new management plan will guide management of the park over the next 10 years.
+Find out more about the new draft plan of management or make a submission.